restfulapi/restful-api/README.md

 If a property is declared as a short-object, by default the extractor will assume the short-object format is a json object containing a '_link' property, that has a url or url fragment as the value.
 It takes anything after the last '/' as the id value, and converts the json object into a map of [id:\<idvalue\>].
 Note that this is compatible with the default short-object behavior of the declarative json marshaller.

+Note that if you intend to use grails data binding, then for single references, like in the above example, you will also need to 'flatten' the customer reference; see "Flattening the final map" below.

-A field that represents an array of short-objects is converted as you would expect: each json object that represents the object references is converted to an id:value map, and all the maps are returned in a list.
+A field that represents an array of short-objects is converted to an array of IDs.
 For example:

         resource 'purchase-orders' config {
             representation {